Go directly to product information

 Offer Not available - see explanation

-The Tasmanian pepper was formerly considered to belong to the Drymis plant genus, just like the canelo, but is now considered to belong to the genus Tasmannia.
+The Tasmanian pepper was formerly considered to belong to the plant genus Drymis, just like the pepe canelo, but is now considered to belong to the genus Tasmannia.

 The canelo is an evergreen shrub or a conical tree, depending on conditions, and is found in Chile and Argentina.
 In drier areas it will be a shrub 3-5 metres tall, in the rainy, cold southern regions it grows as a tree and reaches 25-30 metres tall.